KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/mimetic-cowboy-glyphwatch.md

 ### ⚠️ Structural Anomaly

-**Embedded Phrase**: `zenetism@gmail.com / password` — visible in article body.
+**Embedded Artifact**: Credential-like text appeared in the article body.

 * Possibilities:

-  * Copy-paste leak from mimic's source file
+  * Copy-paste leak from mimic’s working file
-  * Glitch art / injection to form false link
+  * Glitch art or injection tactic to imply false association
 * Confirms *lack of structural containment* in the writing process.

 ---